substrate-system/request/README.md

 [![install size](https://flat.badgen.net/packagephobia/install/@bicycle-codes/request)](https://packagephobia.com/result?p=@bicycle-codes/request)
 ![license](https://img.shields.io/badge/license-MIT-brightgreen?style=flat-square)

 Use a `Bearer` token in an HTTP request to verify identity.
-This will sign an integer with the given [odd instance](https://github.com/oddsdk/ts-odd/blob/main/src/components/crypto/implementation.ts#L14), suitable for an access-control type of auth.
+This will sign an integer with the given crypto keypair, suitable for an access-control type of auth.

 The sequence number is an always incrementing integer.
 It is expected that a server would remember the previous sequence number for this DID (public key), and check that the given sequence is larger than the previous sequence.
 Also it would check that the signature is valid.